JoshuaWise/jellyemitter/README.md

 - No intrusive inspection  with listenerCount() or listeners()
 - No max listeners warning (annoying and useless)
 - Only 704 bytes (minified and gzipped)
-- `emitter.emit('hasOwnProperty', 'foobar')` treats "hasOwnProperty" like an actual event (unlike literally every other event emitter in existence)
+- `emitter.emit('hasOwnProperty', 'foobar')` treats "hasOwnProperty" like an actual event (this was fixed in Node.js v6.0.0)

 Other than that, it's basically the same.
 You get `emit`, `on`, `once`, `addListener`, and `removeListener`.